 At the same time, D’Elia says Bed Bath & Beyond is planning to open 15 new stores in 2019.

-Shopko Stores – All 370 locations to liquidate by June 16
+Shopko Stores – All 370 Locations to Liquidate

 After entering bankruptcy and announcing the closure of some 250 stores in February, Shopko failed to find an investor to help restructure and get out from underneath an estimated $10 billion in debt.